thma/LtuPatternFactory/README.md

 As lazy evaluation is the default in Haskell it's totally safe to define infinite structures like `root_of_16` as long as we make sure that not all elements of the list are required by subsequent computations.

-As `root_of_16` represents a converging series of approximisations we'll have to search this list for the firt element that matches our desired precision, specified by a tolerance `eps`.
+As `root_of_16` represents a converging series of approximisations we'll have to search this list for the first element that matches our desired precision, specified by a maximum tolerance `eps`.

-We define a function `within` which takes a tolerance `eps` and a list of approximations and looks down the list for two successive approximations `a` and `b` that differ by no more than the given tolerance `eps`:
+We define a function `within` which takes the tolerance `eps` and a list of approximations and looks down the list for two successive approximations `a` and `b` that differ by no more than the given tolerance `eps`:

 ```haskell
 within :: (Ord a, Fractional a) => a -> [a] -> a